Gavin Maxwell: Catholic Apostolic Church and later views on religion

 Gavin Maxwell was brought up in the Catholic Apostolic Church (CAC), of which his mother, deceased father, and aunts were dedicated supporters.
 In doctrine the CAC was generally close to the Church of England, but the CAC was distinguished by the premillennialist belief in an imminent Second Coming of the Messiah, the gifts of prophecy and speaking in tongues.
 At one stage he lived in the house next to the Apostles' Chapel, the CAC's main church, which is still retained in preparation for the Second Coming.
 Gavin Maxwell noted the impression that this religious fervour had on his childhood, during Sunday church services which could last four hours.

 Later in life, his views on organised religion became apparent when he highlighted corruption within the Roman Catholic Church and the clergy in Sicily, through his book The Ten Pains of Death.
-His friend Marjorie Linklater, wrote to Maxwell to complain about this portrayal, and he replied that he did not believe in a "conceptual religion" or its rituals.
+His friend Marjorie Linklater wrote to Maxwell to complain about this portrayal, and he replied that he did not believe in a "conceptual religion" or its rituals.

 Education, illness and relationship with mother

 Maxwell did not go to school until he was 10 years old.
-At that point he had hardly met another child outwith his own family.
+At that point he had hardly met another child outside of his own family.
 Maxwell's education took place at a succession of preparatory and public schools, starting with the sporty Heddon Court School, East Barnet; then St Cyprian's School, Eastbourne, where he found encouragement for his interest in natural history but made him so miserable that he left mid-term; Hurst Court School in Ore, which he liked; and finally Stowe School.
 Later in life he stayed in regular contact with Stowe, sponsoring a creative writing prize there.
 One winner in 1966 was a 15 year old Sir Richard Branson, who consequently became acquainted with Maxwell and credits Maxwell with helping his career.